dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ## The Dataset
 The dataset consists of `1,010,987` complete French and English Canadian address and their associated address components tags.
-Here an example `("420 rue des Lilas Ouest, Québec, G1V 2V3", [StreetNumber, StreetName, StreetName, StreetName, Orientation, City, PostalCode, PostalCode])`.
+Here's an example `("420 rue des Lilas Ouest, Québec, G1V 2V3", [StreetNumber, StreetName, StreetName, StreetName, Orientation, City, PostalCode, PostalCode])`.

 Now let's download our dataset; for simplicity, the data was already split into an 80-20 train, valid and a `100,000` test set.